JuliaStrings/InlineStrings.jl/README.md

   String15(ptr::Ptr{UInt8}, [len])

   Custom fixed-size string with a fixed size of 16 bytes.
-1 byte is used to store the length of the string.
+The string data is stored in the same byte order as a String, followed by zeroed padding and a final byte tracking the remaining capacity, which doubles as the NUL terminator when the string is at max length; an inline string can thus be passed directly to C functions expecting a NUL-terminated string (e.g. as Cstring).
 If an inline string is shorter than 15 bytes, the entire string still occupies the full 16 bytes since they are, by definition, fixed size.
 Otherwise, they can be treated just like normal String values.
 Note that sizeof(x) will return the # of codeunits in an String15 like String, not the total fixed size.
 For the fixed size, call sizeof(String15).
-String15 can be constructed from an existing String (String15(x::AbstractString)), from a byte buffer with position and length (String15(buf, pos, len)), from a pointer with optional length (String15(ptr, len)) or built iteratively by starting with x = String15() and calling x, overflowed = InlineStrings.addcodeunit(x, b::UInt8) which returns a new String15 with the new codeunit b appended and an overflowed Bool value indicating whether too many codeunits have been appended for the fixed size.
+String15 can be constructed from an existing String (String15(x::AbstractString)), from a byte buffer with position and length (String15(buf, pos, len)), from a pointer with optional length (String15(ptr, len)) or built iteratively by starting with x = String15() and calling x, overflowed = InlineStrings.addcodeunit(x, b::UInt8) which returns a new String15 with the new codeunit b appended and an overflowed Bool; if the string is already full, x is returned unchanged and overflowed is true.
 When constructed from a pointer, note that the ptr must point to valid memory or program data may become corrupt.
 If the len argument is specified with the pointer, it must fit within the fixed size of String15; if no length is provided, the C-string is assumed to be NUL-terminated.
 If the NUL-terminated string ends up longer than can fit in String15, an ArgumentError will be thrown.
 ```